 “Keeping up their speed is crucial so that they do not fall prey to sharks on the hunt.
 Yellowfin maintain their speed in order to out swim any shark,” says Captain Troy.

-The Captain also likes to share his knowledge of three good methods of catching yellowfin tuna with bait at the Venice Marina:
+The Captain, who is a popular choice for tuna fishing charters in the Gulf, also likes to share his knowledge of three good methods of catching yellowfin tuna with bait at the Venice Marina:

 - Toss 10-12 live bait out with a hook into -2 bait, and you will have great success.

 - Chumming is when you cut up ten pieces of bait and throw it into the water.
 The hook should be inside the bait so that the fish will not see where the line is cut and tied to the hook.
 This makes a very big difference when you are fishing in blue water.

 - Kite fishing is a method of fishing that involves bouncing bait on top of the water so that they do not even see the line.